 - Rare items, media from the non-lending, reference and course reserve collections cannot be borrowed but can be consulted on site.
 The library's non-lending collection includes bibliographies (shelfmark B), manuals (shelfmark H) and journals (shelfmark Z) as well as titles marked in red.

-- A return box is available at the entrance to the institute on the first floor for returning media.
+- A return box is available at the entrance to the library on the first floor for returning media.
 Further return facilities: support platform, Basisbibliothek Unitobler

 Introductory sessions to the library are offered as part of courses and on request.
-Training sessions in subject-specific research are also offered by the subject librarian for general and comparative linguistics, classical philology: Katharina Steiner.
+Training sessions in subject-specific research are also offered by the subject librarian for Classical Philology: Julia Collins.